Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lethbridge Park - Tregear has incomes below the national average.
-The median income is $48,149 and the average income is $52,717.
-In contrast, Greater Sydney has a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Lethbridge Park - Tregear are approximately $54,221 (median) and $59,365 (average) as of September 2025.
-The 2021 Census indicates that household, family and personal incomes in Lethbridge Park - Tregear rank modestly between the 20th and 30th percentiles.
-Income brackets show that 31.8% of individuals earn between $1,500 and $2,999, which is consistent with broader trends across the area showing 30.9% in the same category.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Lethbridge Park - Tregear SA2 is below the national average.
+The median income is $48,149 and the average income stands at $52,717.
+This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $54,221 (median) and $59,365 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Lethbridge Park - Tregear all fall between the 19th and 29th percentiles nationally.
+Income brackets indicate that 31.8% of the community earns between $1,500 and $2,999 (7,191 individuals), which is consistent with broader trends across the broader area showing 30.9% in the same category.
 Housing affordability pressures are severe, with only 77.0% of income remaining, ranking at the 20th percentile.

 Frequently Asked Questions - Income